I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Kick - Pull - Kick - Recover

-A good way to practice and develop the timing for this stroke it to swim using a butterfly leg kick and a breaststroke arm pull.
+An excellent way to practice and develop the timing for this stroke is to swim using a butterfly leg kick and a breaststroke arm pull.
 This uses less energy because breaststroke arms recover under the water surface.

-Therefore it is an ideal way to ensure that there are two leg kicks for each arm pull, where one leg kick assists the body to rise and breathe, and the other smaller leg kick assists the arms to recover.
+Therefore, it is ideal to ensure that there are two leg kicks for each arm pull, where one leg kick assists the body to rise and breathe, and the other smaller leg kick helps the arms recover.

-This exercise is great for establishing a sense of rhythm to the stroke, and if practised well enough, that rhythm can become second nature.
+This exercise is excellent for establishing a sense of rhythm to the stroke, and if practised well enough, that rhythm can become second nature.

-Once this exercise is perfected then the swimmer can reintroduce butterfly arms into the stroke and maintain the timing and coordination pattern.
+Once this exercise is perfected, the swimmer can reintroduce butterfly arms into the stroke and maintain the timing and coordination pattern.

 Click here for more butterfly drills.